Cinema of Mexico: 1896–1911: Silent films; the Porfiriato

 Film in México continued to expand quickly after its arrival in Mexico.
-On 6 August 1896, President Porfirio Díaz invited Bon Bernard and Veyre to his residence at Chapultepec Castle, and eight days later, the first projection for the press was made in what is now Madero Street.
-This projection included films by the Lumierè brothers such as L'Arrivée d'un train en gare de La Ciotat, and on 15 August, a projection was made for the general public.
+On 6 August 1896, President Porfirio Díaz invited Bon Bernard and Veyre to his residence at Chapultepec Castle, where the first private screening took place.
+Eight days later, the first projection for the press was made in what is now Madero Street.
+Public exhibitions followed shortly afterward, introducing Mexican audiences to short films produced by the Lumière company.
+This projection included films by the Lumière brothers such as L'Arrivée d'un train en gare de La Ciotat, and on 15 August, a projection was made for the general public.

 President Díaz recognized the importance of cinema and appeared in many films placing him at the center of action with his cabinet ministers; in a parade; and in the zócalo.
+One of the earliest locally produced Mexican films is often identified as "Riña de Hombres en el Zócalo(1897), a short silent film attributed to Ignacio Aguirre.
+The film depicted a staged fight in Mexico's City central square and represents one of the first examples of locally produced motion pictures following the introduction of the cinemotagraph.
 In 1906, he is seen in La entrevista de los presidentes Díaz-Taft, the first-ever meeting of a U.S. president with Mexico's, one of the first filmed reportages produced in Mexico.
 It was filmed by the Alva brothers.
 The first fiction film to be created in Mexico was based on a recreation of the duel between two deputies, called Duelo a pistola en el bosque de Chapultepec (Gun duel in the Chapultepec forest).